The Hunting and Fishing Industry’s Struggle to Diversify

 But back in 2013, when leadership at the Recreational Boating and Fishing Foundation (RBFF) sat down and dug into their numbers, they saw a disturbing trend.

 “We started to realize that Hispanic participation, which is the fastest growing demographic [in the country], was flat,” said Stephanie Vatalaro, the organization’s senior vice president of marketing and communications.

 The group started Vamos A Pescar, a national marketing campaign aimed at offering education and information to the country’s Hispanic communities.
 And whether or not that helped the cause, Hispanic anglers are now the fastest growing demographic, according to a 2019 report by the RBFF.

 About a decade ago, executives at Orvis, one of the nation’s oldest and largest fly-fishing and wing-shooting companies, had a similar moment.
 The company saw its fly-fishing sales were growing, but its customer base was shrinking.

-“We saw things that weren’t looking great in our future,” says Orvis CEO Simon Perkins.
+“We saw things that weren’t looking great in our future,” said Orvis CEO Simon Perkins.
 The brand understood its primarily white, male core supporters; they were easy to market to.
 But Orvis executives also realized the brand was becoming less relevant with each passing year.
 They knew they needed to learn how to talk to other audiences if they wanted to survive.
 The evolution hasn’t been easy.

-“These conversations are uncomfortable,” Perkins says.
+“These conversations are uncomfortable,” Perkins said.
 “If you’re going to grow a business or industry, you have to always be working really hard to listen outside that echo chamber, and that takes time and effort and resources.”

 Orvis then started a program called 50/50 On the Water meant to increase gender parity in fly fishing.